soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 #### CORDIS - OpenAire

 Cordis does not capture many metadata properties.
 We harvest the title of a project publication and - if available - the DOI.
 In those cases where a resource is identified by a [DOI](https://www.doi.org/the-identifier/what-is-a-doi/){target=_blank}, additional metadata can be found in OpenAire via the DOI.
-For those resources, discovered via Cordis, and identified by a DOI, a harvester fetches additional metadata from OpenAire.
-OpenAire is a catalogue initiative which harvests metadata from popular scientific repositories, such as Zenodo, Dataverse, etc.
+For those resources a harvester fetches additional metadata from OpenAire.

 A second mechanism is available to link from Cordis to OpenAire, the RCN number.
 The OpenAire catalogue can be queried using an RCN filter to retrieve only resources relevant to a project.
 This work is still in preparation.